 I was happily walking along, proud of the fact that I beat everyone else out the door and still out there on my own, when I came across a couple of young ruffian looking dudes who turned out to be two nice boys from Belgium.
 I tried to keep pace with them for awhile and that must've been my undoing.
 By the time I arrived in picturesque Viana, my legs and specifically my ass, was so sore it was a pain unlike anything I've ever felt in the lower half of my body.
 I've had pain like that in my back (I have a lower back condition but fortunately my back wasn't bothering me at all) but never in my feet, legs or butt.
 It was nothing short of agony.
 So I stopped for a morning Cava and this is when I met Rafael from Spain.
 I had seen him before but we introduced ourselves outside of the cafe.
-I also came across Jenn and Phyllis from Connecticut who informed me they were saying in Viana and bussing it to Logrono due to aches and pains.
+I also came across Jenn and Phyllis from Connecticut who informed me they were staying in Viana and bussing it to Logrono due to aches and pains.
 Phyllis said her feet felt like bloodied stumps.
 I told her I could relate!

 The path was steep today and most of my people ended up passing me, including Anna.
 A few hours into it and I was in excruciating pain.
 Apparently the hip flexors (butt muscles I never knew I had) get sore because of the backpack and so one is supposed to take smaller steps.
 By the time I crossed over into the wine-producing region of La Rioja, I could barely walk!
 My right ass cheek would simply go no further.